13 Mar Prayer In Marriage

 Next steps to take:

 You and your spouse should practice the content of today’s devotion regularly.
 Read the key marriage scriptures and follow the instructions that are given.
-Keep a prayer journal so that you can remember what you prayed for and how God answered your prayer.
+Keep a prayer journal (you can use one of our journals), so that you can remember what you prayed for and how God answered your prayer.
 Set a daily, weekly, or any other regular time to pray with your spouse concerning the matters of your marriage and life.
 Lastly, look up other passages of scripture related to prayer and follow the instructions that are given in each passage of scripture.

 We are here to help.
 We offer online Christian Marriage Counseling to help you and your spouse work through the difficult moments of your marriage.
 We also would like to help you understand and live out God’s plan for marriage so that you can build a Christ-centered marriage that you can enjoy.